ctubio/php-proxy-keyserver/README.md

   $ # Check if your keyserver is up and running:
   $ netstat -l | grep hkp
-  $ # If you dont see any output, please start the keyserver daemons.
+  $ # If you don't see any output, please start the keyserver daemons.

   $ # Check if your webserver is up and running:
   $ netstat -l | grep http
-  $ # If you dont see any output, please start the webserver daemon.
+  $ # If you don't see any output, please start the webserver daemon.

   $ # Download and compose the php proxy with the extensible web interface:
   $ cd /var/www